|<< Back to previous page|

 Data Verification and Validation

-Our data review process includes the following:
+Our data review process included the following:

 - Reviewing sample documentation, maintenance of chain of custody, and analytical instrument calibration